slomuscio/EN.605.202_lab_1/README.txt

 - I developed this code using Python version 3.10.9.
 - I wrote and tested this code using the VSCode editor.
 - Code developed on MacOS Monterey 12.6.8
+- Code is on GitHub at this link: https://github.com/slomuscio/EN.605.202_lab_1